Alfresco/docs-alfresco/content-accelerator/latest/admin/index.md

 ![Img Txt]({% link content-accelerator/images/aca-admin-main-settings.png %}){:height="600px" width="800px"}_3935bd5a463d052.png)

-Configure how documents should appear in the ACA stage.
+Configure how documents should appear in the Content Accelerator stage.
 This includes configurations for the following modules Search Result Traversal, Stage Info, Workflow Info, Related Objects, Folder Actions and Doc Viewer.
 As with search configs, stage configs are typically named with the trac name.

 #### Stage info